-DATE OF BIRTH FROM COURT RECORDS
+BIRTH FROM COURT RECORDS

 California Court Decision and You

-A decision by the California Court of Appeal has resulted in CA Courts refusing to respond to research requests, limit the number of queries that can be made in person, or limit the amount of PII provided when a potential record is found.
+A decision by the California Court of Appeal has resulted in CA Courts refusing to respond to research requests, limiting the number of queries that can be made in person, or limiting the amount of PII provided when a potential record is found.
 These decisions are being implemented in CA Courts across the state with little to no notice and are impacting public records research and reporting.

 What is at Stake?

 Because of the decision in the All of Us or None – Riverside Chapter vs. W. Samuel Hamrick, Clerk case, California Superior courts have been removing the date-of-birth search field from their online portals and their public-access terminals in the court houses.
-This causes a severe impact on background screening because the only identifier remaining on the publicly available record is often name, which is not enough to conclude that the record is about any specific person.
+This causes a severe impact on background screening because the only identifier remaining on the publicly available record is often a name, which is not enough to conclude that the record is about any specific person.